nextflow-io/nextflow/docs/cache-and-resume.md

 }
 ```

-It is tempting to assume that the process inputs will be matched by `id` like the {ref}`operator-join` operator.
-But in reality, they are simply merged like the {ref}`operator-merge` operator.
+It is tempting to assume that the process inputs will be matched by `id` like the `operator-join` operator.
+But in reality, they are simply merged like the `operator-merge` operator.
 As a result, not only will the process inputs be incorrect, they will also be non-deterministic, thus invalidating the cache.

 The solution is to explicitly join the two channels before the process invocation: